 Walk straight into the picture perfect water at Ned’s Beach on the island’s north-east and you’ll find yourself surrounded by fish including mullet, garfish, silver-drummer, wrasse and King Fish.
 It’s the perfect spot for kids to learn about sea life and also the perfect spot for snorkelling or hand feeding the fish.
 Masks, fins and snorkels are all available for hire by way of ‘honesty box’ donation at the beach.

 With some of the best diving in the world available, you should definitely take advantage of the incredible reef ecosystem at Lord Howe Island.
-There are some 60 dive sites around the island, including the world famous Balls Pyramid, the world’s tallest Sea Stack which is home to huge schools of Violet Sweep, Rainbow Runners, Marlin, Dolphin, turtles and wahoo as well as being the only place where Ballina Angelfish can be sighted scuba diving.
+There are some 60 dive sites around the island, including the world-famous Balls Pyramid, the world’s tallest Sea Stack which is home to huge schools of Violet Sweep, Rainbow Runners, Marlin, Dolphin, turtles and wahoo as well as being the only place where Ballina Angelfish can be sighted scuba diving.

-Other dive sites include Erscotts Hole and Commets Hole, both with stunning coral gardens and teaming with fish and sea life.
+Other dive sites include Erscotts Hole and Commets Hole, both with stunning coral gardens and teeming with fish and sea life.
 There are two dive operators on the island and you can hire all the gear you need from them.

 With ten regularly surfed waves available, of varying size, there’s something for everyone.
 Lord Howe pics up powerful groundswell from the Southern and Pacific oceans making it a great place for surfers.
 While wind and tides play a factor, there’s usually always somewhere that’s offshore.
 You can bring your own board or find one available for hire from the local surf shop in town.
 Just be warners, the paddle out to some of the best spots is up to 1km.